gatsbyjs/gatsby/docs/blog/index.md

 We have some tooling planned for this :) Stay tuned! [https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/](https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/ "https://www.gatsbyjs.org/blog/2018-07-17-announcing-gatsby-preview/")

 How do you keep on top of things like price changes and stock availability with a static generated site?
 We actually do this on the GatsbyJS store.
-Check out the code, and hope it's helpful! https://github.com/gatsbyjs/store.gatsbyjs.org
+Check out the code, and hope it's helpful: https://github.com/gatsbyjs/store.gatsbyjs.org

 Is there a good upgrade path for new versions of Gatsby?
 Unless you're on v1, you won't need a migration.
 If you are on v1 and want to move to v2: https://www.gatsbyjs.org/docs/migrating-from-v1-to-v2/.

 Following up on upgrade path question—how would you upgrade between version of 2.\~?
-You can bump the version # in your package.json and then you're done
+You can bump the version # in your package.json and then you're done.

 The question asked about search—how would you implement a site search in Gatsby?
 One of the best things about Gatsby is that it's pretty agnostic on tech stack(s).
-So.. you're free to use what you want.
+So you're free to use what you want.
 I've used Algolia in the past and loved it, but you're free to implement this however you'd like! https://www.gatsbyjs.org/docs/adding-search/

 What is a 'route'?
 Basically a URL, eg /blog/\[post-name\]